nclong87/react-native-android-picker/README.md

 } from 'react-native';

-// import { WheelStraightPicker as PickerAndroid } from 'react-straight-picker-android';
+// import { WheelStraightPicker as PickerAndroid } from 'react-native-android-picker';
-import { WheelCurvedPicker as PickerAndroid } from 'react-straight-picker-android';
+import { WheelCurvedPicker as PickerAndroid } from 'react-native-android-picker';
 var PickerItem = PickerAndroid.Item;

 export default class App extends Component<{}> {